xiaoxianhjy/ms-agent/docs/en/GetStarted/Introduction.md

 Currently, the domains we are exploring include:

 - DeepResearch: Generate in-depth research reports in the scientific research field
-- CodeScratch: Generate runnable software project code from requirements
+- CodeGenesis: Generate runnable software project code from requirements
 - General domain: MS-Agent adapts to general LLM conversation scenarios and is compatible with MCP tool calling

 MS-Agent is also the backend agent framework for [mcp-playground](https://modelscope.cn/mcp/playground) on the ModelScope official website.
 If developers are interested in the above domains, or hope to learn Agent technology principles and conduct secondary development, welcome to use MS-Agent.